EazyRydah/carparp-app/README.txt

 Features MVC:
 - MVC architecture
-- Advanced routing wiht pretty URLs
+- Advanced routing engine with pretty URLs
 - Classes with namespaces and composer psr-4 autoload
 - Controller with action filter
 - Views in pure html with twig template engine